Types of Perch to catch in North American Waters

 Origin appeared

-Yellow perch is one of only four types of perch found only in North America.
-They are native to the Arctic and Atlantic oceans and the Great Lakes basins, St. Lawrence, and Mississippi rivers.
-In Canada, the range of its native habitat covers Nova Scotia and Quebec north towards north to the Mackenzie River.
+Yellow perch is one of only four perch types found in North America.
+They are native to the Arctic and Atlantic oceans, Great Lakes basins, St. Lawrence, and Mississippi rivers.
+In Canada, the range of its native habitat covers Nova Scotia and Quebec north towards the Mackenzie River.

 It is also common as far north in Great Slave Lake and as much to the west as Alberta.
 It isn’t native to other regions of Canada.
-Within the United States, the native range extends southwards towards Ohio and Illinois and across the majority part of the northeastern United States.
+Within the United States, the native range extends southwards towards Ohio and Illinois and across most of the northeastern United States.

 It is also thought to be native to the part of the Atlantic Slope watershed, which extends southward to and includes the Savannah River.
 Also, there is a smaller native population in The Dead Lakes region of Florida’s Apalachicola River system.

-Yellow perch are also extensively introduced to commercial and sport fishing goals, the types has also been introduced as a food basis for bigmouth bass and walleye.
+Yellow perch are also extensively introduced to commercial and sport fishing goals; the types have also been introduced as a food basis for bigmouth bass and walleye.
 The introductions were primarily via the US Fish Commission in the early and late 19th century.

-However, illegal introductions could result from dispersal across connected waterways or live-baiting.
+However, illegal introductions could result from dispersal across connected waterways or live baiting.
 There are isolated populations in the southwestern and northwestern parts of the United States.
-Yellow perch haven’t yet had a chance to be introduced in North America.
+Yellow perch hasn’t yet had a chance to be introduced in North America.
 Introductions to Canada have been more limited than those in the United States.
 It is now extinct in Arkansas.

 WHITE PERCH